Townsville Enterprise CEO Claudia Brumme-Smith emphasised that Townsville North Queensland is not a 'one issue region'.

 "Throughout this election, we’ve been clear that Townsville North Queensland is not only looking for solutions to crime, this is not a ‘one issue region.’
 To achieve the economic growth anticipated from our $30+ billion project pipeline, we need decisive investment across housing, liveability, critical infrastructure and health," Ms Brumme-Smith said.

-"As of today (17 October), have made commitments to local health or housing priorities.
+"As of today (17 October), neither of the major parties have made commitments to local health or housing priorities.
 KAP is demonstrating strong support toward a number of economic development and infrastructure priorities in North Queensland.

 "The future prosperity of Townsville North Queensland hinges on strategic investments in housing, health, tourism, water security, and port infrastructure.
 These are not optional extras but essential pillars for unlocking the region's potential and securing a strong future for our community."

 "The healthcare challenges faced by our community aren’t just economic.
 It’s not just about convenience; it’s about better outcomes for patients.
-That is why we need to see all parties committing to the Election Submission.
+That is why we need to see all parties committing to the health priorities identified in Unlock the North State Election Submission.
 An investment into a new hospital in Charters Towers will not only help to progress the region economically, but it will also change lives and boost liveability in a part of our region that is absolutely primed for investment and population growth."

-"Similarly, with the region facing a vacancy rate below 1% and the need for 20,000 additional workers over the next five years.
+"Similarly, housing remains a critical issue, with the region facing a vacancy rate below 1% and the need for 20,000 additional workers over the next five years.
 Addressing this shortage is essential to ensure ongoing economic development, with tens of billions of dollars at stake."

 "KAP has not only shown strong support to housing but has stated that this issue is of the highest priority in negotiations should they hold the balance of power in Parliament."